-Following a free and independent expert assessment by one of our telephone addiction treatment counsellors, a programme will be recommended that will be specific to the individual’s needs.
+Following a free expert assessment by one of our telephone addiction treatment counsellors, a programme will be recommended that will be specific to the individual’s needs.
 There are various types of rehabs and prices differ hugely as do the range of treatments and facilities on offer.
 We will talk you through all of the options so that you are able to make an informed decision.

 Cocaine Rehab programmes will consist of various proven and effective treatment methods, here are some of the commonly provided treatments:

 - Cognitive Behavioural Therapy (CBT)